 According to scientific research, nature has the power to contribute 30% of the global solution to climate change and to provide more than $30 billion of ecosystem services in Minnesota alone.

 Ways You Can Help

 Help us help state lawmakers understand why bold and swift investments in nature are so important.
 Join us as an advocacy supporter to start receiving action alerts.
 Speak up for nature.

 Have a Connected Conversation

-Even though more than seven in 10 Americans believe climate change is happening and six in 10 are worried about it, two-thirds of Americans rarely, if ever, talk about climate change with the people they care about.
-Let’s Talk Climate.
+Even though 8 in 10 Americans believe climate change is happening, up from 7 in 10 just two years ago, two-thirds of Americans rarely, if ever, talk about climate change with the people they care about.
+Explore the Let’s Talk Climate guide.